 9. Nail Your Branding

-Branding is an important part of any marketing strategy.
+Branding is an essential part of any marketing strategy.

 Just check out some of these stats from Oberlo…

-- 86% of consumers say that authenticity is a key factor when deciding what brands they like and support.
+- 86% of consumers say authenticity is crucial when deciding what brands they like and support.

 - 81% of consumers said they need to be able to trust the brand to buy from them.